-The font in this display is the same one as is used in Check Call, but if you modify the Check Call font, you must Save Configuration, shut down and restart WriteLog for the NetGab window to change to the new one.
+The same stored font in [CORREL] is used by the Check Call Window, the Packet Spots Window, the CW Display Windows, and by the Net Gab Window.
+If you modify the Check Call font, you must Save Configuration, shut down and restart WriteLog for the NetGab window to change to the new one.